davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/appendix.md

 convenience, and complementary to the `@EnableGemfireRepositories` annotation.

 See the [Reference Guide](#geode-repositories) for more detail.

 #### Explicit Configuration

-Most of the other annotations provided in SDG are focused on particular application concerns or enable certain {apache-geode-name} features, rather than being a necessity, including:
+Most of the other annotations provided in SDG are focused on particular application concerns or enable certain VMware GemFire features, rather than being a necessity, including:

 - `@EnableAutoRegionLookup`